 As of 25 April 2017, issuing claims and filing documents in the Chancery Division, Commercial Court, Technology and Construction Court, Circuit Commercial Court and Admiralty Court (the Rolls Building Courts) is only possible through the online filing system, CE-File.
-Online filing has been mandatory since 20 April 2019 for all professional users issuing claims in the Business and Property Courts regardless of location, and since 1 July 2019 for those issuing claims in the Queen's Bench Division in London.
+Online filing has been mandatory since 30 April 2019 for all professional users issuing claims in the Business and Property Courts regardless of location, since 1 July 2019 for those issuing claims in the King's Bench Division in London, and from 14 February 2022 for professional users issuing claims in the Court of Appeal.
 Under the courts' CE-Filing system, parties can file documents at court, including claim forms, online 24 hours a day, every day.
 For a claim form to be served on the defendant a claimant must take steps as required by the rules of the court to bring the documents within the relevant person's attention.
 Service is effected via a number of methods, depending on the location of the defendants.
 Defendants domiciled in England and Wales will normally be served via post (but other methods of service, such as service upon a defendant in person, are available).
-A recent Supreme Court case (Barton v Wright Hassall LLP [2018] UKSC 12) serves as a reminder to prospective claimants to follow the rules on service set out in the CPR.
+The Supreme Court case (Barton v Wright Hassall LLP [2018] UKSC 12) serves as a reminder to prospective claimants to follow the rules on service set out in the CPR.
 In that case, the Court of Appeal refused to validate service by email on the basis that the fact that the claim had been effectively brought to the notice of the defendants was not sufficient reason to validate.
 The Supreme Court upheld the Court of Appeal's decision.
-CPR 6APD.4 provides that where a document is to be served by 'fax or other electronic means', the party to be served or its solicitor must previously have indicated in writing that it is willing to accept service by such means (and any limitations, e.g., file size) and given the number or address to which it must be sent.
+CPR 6APD.4 provides that where a document is to be served by 'fax or other electronic means', the party to be served or its solicitor must previously have indicated in writing that it is willing to accept service by such means (and any limitations, for example file size) and given the number or address to which it must be sent.